How much does a solar PV system cost?

 Can I use PV to power my business?

-PV systems can be used in virtually every conceivable structure for commercial buildings, PV can be used outdoors for security lighting as well as in structures that serve as car ports generating power and at the same time reducing utility bills through on-site power production, and generating revenue via the Feed in Tariff scheme.
+PV systems can be used in virtually every conceivable structure for commercial buildings, PV can be used outdoors for security lighting as well as in structures that serve as car ports generating power and at the same time reducing utility bills through on-site power production.

 How long does it take to install the average system?